milexm/TechnicalNotes/Git/GitNotes.md

 	Author: Michael <milexm@gmail.com>
 	Date:   Tue May 14 18:22:21 2019 -0700
 	First commit.

+## Branching

+If you want to create a new feature, you do not make changes to the main project.
+This is where **branches** come in.
+Branches allow you to move back and forth between project states.
+Once you're done with the new feature, you can merge your changes from your branch into the master branch.

+<div class="warning">When you create a new branch, Git keeps track of which commit your branch 'branched' off of, so it knows the history behind all the files.</div>

+Let's see the steps involved when branching, using this very file *GitNotes.md*.

 ## <a name="cmd_ref"></a> Git Command Reference
 The following are some of the most commonly used Git comamnds.
 For more information, see [Git Reference](https://git-scm.com/docs).